ScholarSentinel/BangladeshConstitutionReform2024/index.md

 # A Vision for Constitutional Reform: Shaping Bangladesh’s Future in 2024
 **This is a proposal to reform the constitution of Bangladesh to prevent dictatorship, fascism, and oppression.
 We envision a new Bangladesh where democracy thrives, individual freedoms are safeguarded, and the rule of law is upheld.
 Our aim is to create a more transparent, accountable, and equitable system of governance that reflects the true will of the people and ensures justice for all.
 By enacting these reforms, we seek to build a nation that fosters integrity, upholds human rights, and promotes an inclusive and participatory democracy.
 We want a new Bangladesh where every citizen’s voice is heard and respected.**

-- Provide your feedback and proposals here: ScholarSentinel@proton.me
+- Provide your feedback and proposals here: [ScholarSentinel@proton.me](mailto:ScholarSentinel@proton.me)
-- Find the current Bangladesh Constitution here: http://bdlaws.minlaw.gov.bd/act-details-367.html
+- Find the current Bangladesh Constitution here: [Govt. website](http://bdlaws.minlaw.gov.bd/act-details-367.html)

 ### Key Objectives of the Proposed Constitutional Amendments: